samuelbarrett/my-old-music/README.md

 author:		Samuel Barrett
 date:		2021/09/14

-** currently in development as of september 2021 **
+<h2>** currently in development as of September 2021 **</h2>

-How old is your Spotify music?
-This program will analyze your Spotify data and tell you the average age of the music you listen to.
+<text>How old is your Spotify music?
+This program will analyze your Spotify data and tell you the average age of the music you listen to.</text>

-Built in Node.js using Express.js.
+<text>Built in Node.js using Express.js and other small dependencies.</text>

-Note to self: remember to never include my Spotify Client ID in the public repo.
-That is not ideal.
+<text>Note to self: remember to never include my Spotify client_secret in the public repo.
+That is not ideal.</text>